-Produces red, well-defined areas in skin folds (flexures) such as the armpits, between the buttocks, groin and under the breasts.
-Scaling is minimal or absent.
+■ Scalp psoriasis: Raised, red, thick, scaly plaques on the scalp and around the hairline.
+It is common and approximately 1 out of 2 (50%) of all people is minimal or absent.
 This type of psoriasis is often irritated by rubbing and sweating due to its location in the skin folds and other tender areas.
 Such areas can also be prone to yeast or fungal infections, which might cause confusion in diagnosis.